 City Palace Courtyard and Peacock Gate

-The most stunning part of the City Palace is without a doubt the Peacock Gate.
+The most stunning part of the City Palace is without a doubt the ornate Peacock Gate.
 It's located in a small courtyard known as Pritam Niwas Chowk, accessed via an exit on the far side of the main courtyard of the Jaipur City Palace.

 Pritam Niwas Chowk has four colorful painted doorways, each representing a different season.
 The magnificent Peacock Gate is dedicated to fall/autumn and Lord Vishnu.

-As you head out of the City Palace in Jaipur, you might want to stop by Jantar Mantar.
+As you head out of the City Palace in Jaipur, you may want to stop by Jantar Mantar.
 This astrological observatory was completed by Maharaja Sawai Jai Singh II, a renowned mathematician and astronomer, in 1738.
 He constructed five in various cities in India (including Delhi), and this one's the biggest and best preserved.